Lab: Event Studies from Scratch

 - Event studies estimate separate treatment effects for each period relative to treatment

-- You must omit one reference period (typically ) to avoid multicollinearity
+- You typically need to omit one reference period (typically ) to avoid multicollinearity

 - Flat pre-treatment coefficients are consistent with parallel trends but do not prove it